bearaujus/cash-mint/README.md

     - Go to http://localhost:_<MYSTERIUM_DASHBOARD_PORT>_.
 (See: Your recently created .env)
     - Finish the node onboard.
-    - Go to Settings.
-    - Go to Account.
+    - Go to Settings > Account.
     - And you will see small box at the top right called `Mystnodes.com Integrations`.
     - Click on the `Claim on mystnodes.com` button.